praveensonare/Interview-Preparation/Questions_To_Ask_After_Interview.md

+**In the Q&A part of interview, generally last 5 minutes, asking QUESTIONS to your interviewer shows that you are keen about position.
+First of all your should be humble and polite in this part of interview.
+Utilize the time to know about the organisation, its culture, challenges that employees face, work environment, values etc. It will help you to evaluate the organisation.
+Never ask a question that makes your interviewer uncomfortable.**

+**Do remember that your questions your questions also provide some data points and contribute to decision making**

+**Don't ask questions when interviewer is running out of time, or another interviewer is waiting for follow up interview.
+You can politely say I will ask my queries to interview coordinator later**

+**Below are some of the questions to be asked in interview**

 **1. What sort of tangible changes has this organization made in regards to promoting gender diversity?**

 **2. What are the most exciting projects you’ve worked on here?**